 8. Conclusion and extensions.
 The problem of anytime reliable transmission of a real-valued random vector through a digital noisy channel has been addressed.
 Upper and lower bounds on the highest exponential rate achievable for the mean squared error have been obtained assuming transmission over the BEC.
 Moreover, a lower bound on the performance achievable by low-complexity coding schemes has been derived.
-Such a bound shows that, for the mean squared error to decrease exponentially fast in the number of channel uses, the subsequent channel inputs have depend on a linearly growing number of information bits, , i.e. bits of the dyadic expansion of the source vector.
+Such a bound shows that for the mean squared error to decrease exponentially fast in the number of channel uses, the subsequent channel inputs have to depend on a linearly growing number of information bits, i.e., bits of the dyadic expansion of the source vector.
 Finally, simulation results for linear-complexity coding/decoding schemes have been proposed.

 Using finer information-theoretic arguments, most of the results of this paper can be extended to more general discrete memoryless channels.
-In particular, Theorem 3.1 can be extended to general discrete memoryless channels, providing an upper bound $\overline{\beta}$ on the achievable error rate which can be written as a function of the sphere-packing exponent of the channel [16, pag.158].
-Such a bound turns out to be strictly smaller than the Shannon capacity of the channel, whenever the sphere-packing exponent is finite at rates below capacity: see [7] for similar arguments in the more general context of distributed computation over networks.
-Theorem 5.2 can be extended to general discrete memoryless channels, showing that exponential error decays require that the t-th channel input depends at least on a linear number of information bits.
-Using arguments as in [43], Theorem 6.3 for random linear convolutional codes can be extended to the class of discrete memoryless channels which are symmetric with respect to the action of the additive group of some finite field, showing the achievability of the exponential error rate min $\{\frac{1}{d}R, \frac{1}{2}E_x(R)\}$, where $E_x(R)$ is the expurgated exponent of the channel [16].
-It is possible to extend Theorem 6.1 to arbitrary discrete memoryless channels, using a random coset approach possibly followed by a quantization as in [16, pagg.206-209] showing that the error rate $\beta'(d, \varepsilon, R) := \min\left\{\frac{1}{d}R, \frac{1}{2}E_r(R)\right\}$ is achievable, where $E_r(R)$ is the random coding exponent of the channel [16].
+In particular, Theorem 3.1 can be extended to general discrete memoryless channels, providing an upper bound $\overline{\beta}$ on the achievable error rate which can be written as a function of the sphere-packing exponent of the channel [17, p.
+158].
+Such a bound turns out to be strictly smaller than the Shannon capacity of the channel, whenever the sphere-packing exponent is finite at rates below capacity; see [7] for similar arguments in the more general context of distributed computation over networks.
+Theorem 5.2 can be extended to general discrete memoryless channels, showing that exponential error decays require that the tth channel input depend at least on a linear number of information bits.
+Using arguments found in [44], Theorem 6.3 for random linear convolutional codes can be extended to the class of discrete memoryless channels which are symmetric with respect to the action of the additive group of some finite field, showing the achievability of the exponential error rate min $\{\frac{1}{d}R, \frac{1}{2}E_x(R)\}$, where $E_x(R)$ is the expurgated exponent of the channel [17].
+It is possible to extend Theorem 6.1 to arbitrary discrete memoryless channels using a random coset approach possibly followed by a quantization as in [17, pp. 206-209], showing that the error rate $\beta'(d,\varepsilon,R) := \min\left\{\frac{1}{d}R, \frac{1}{2}E_r(R)\right\}$ is achievable, where $E_r(R)$ is the random coding exponent of the channel [17].
 On arbitrary discrete memoryless channels, linear (or coset) convolutional codes maintain linear encoding complexity, but their maximum a posteriori decoding is known to be an NP-hard problem [1].
-The error rate $\underline{\beta}'(d,\varepsilon,R) := \min\left\{\frac{1}{d}R,\frac{1}{2}E_r(R)\right\}$ can be shown to be achievable, on general discrete memoryless channels, by using random non-linear convolutional codes as in [15, 34, 36].
-However, observe that non-linear convolutional codes require exponential memory for the encoder, while their maximum a posteriori decoding is also an NP-hard problem.
-Moreover, to our knowledge, no result analogous to Theorem 6.3 is known to hold for non-linear random convolutional codes.
+The error rate $\beta'(d, \varepsilon, R) := \min\left\{\frac{1}{d}R, \frac{1}{2}E_r(R)\right\}$ can be shown to be achievable, on general discrete memoryless channels, by using random nonlinear convolutional codes as in [16, 36, 37].
+However, observe that nonlinear convolutional codes require exponential memory for the encoder, while their maximum a posteriori decoding is also an NP-hard problem.
+Moreover, to our knowledge, no result analogous to Theorem 6.3 is known to hold for nonlinear random convolutional codes.